rki-mf1/covsonar/faq.md

 **Q: Why does `covSonar2`, by default, display inserted N (stretches) in the genomic profile?**

 **A:** In `covSonar2`, the default inclusion of inserted N base or N stretch in the genomic profile stems from the recognition that these stretches hold informative value.
 Unlike uniformative mutations (N SNPs), inserted N (stretches) provide information about the inserted sequence's specific length.
 This rationale sets the stage for a distinction from `covSonar`'s approach, where only N SNPs are hidden from the default profile due to their uninformative nature.

+## Troubleshooting

+**Q**:  `covSonar2` crashes with: sqlite3.OperationalError: attempt to write a readonly databas

+**A**: You're encountering the SQLite error attempt to write a readonly database, even though your file permissions appear to be correct.

+SQLite uses locking to prevent concurrent access to the database by multiple processes.
+Typically, these locks are released once a transaction is completed.
+However, under certain circumstances, a lock might not be properly released.
+This can occur for a variety of reasons, including a process crashing before it can release its lock, or multiple threads within a process trying to acquire a lock concurrently.
+If another process or thread tries to access the database while it's locked, SQLite will return an error.

+In `covSonar2`, the database establishes a write connection only during the data import process.
+To minimize issues such as database locks, concurrent write connections are explicitly disallowed.
+However, if a system crash occurs during the data import, while the integrity of the data is preserved, the lock on the database may persist.
+In such cases, a persistent journal file would likely be present in the same directory as the database, contributing to the `sqlite3.OperationalError: attempt to write a readonly database` error.

+SQLite creates a journal file as part of its ACID compliance to ensure data consistency, even in the event of an interruption during a write operation.
+If a journal file isn't cleaned up properly after the write operation, it can cause persistent database lock and other issues with subsequent attempts to write to the database.

+Here's what you can do:

+* **Check for the Journal File:** Look for a file in the same directory as your database file with the same name and a `-journal` extension.
+For example, if your database is `gisaid.db`, the journal file will be `gisaid.db-journal`.

+* **Safe Removal of the Journal File:** If the `-journal` file exists, it could be locking your database.
+You might want to delete this file, but proceed with caution.
+Only remove it if you're certain that no other processes are accessing the database, as deleting the journal file while a process is still using it can lead to data corruption.
+Ensure that you have a backup of your database before deleting the journal file.

+* **Try executing the sonar `optimize` command:** This command rebuilds the database, repacking it into a minimal amount of disk space.
+Note that this operation can take a while on large databases and locks the database file for the duration.

+Please exercise caution when handling database and journal files.
+Always maintain backups and ensure your actions won't interrupt an active process or lead to data loss.